laughingman77/video_list_csv/README.md

 # Usage

-1. Make a copy of the spreadsheet
+1. Make a copy of the spreadsheet.
-1. Duplicate the `Archive Template` sheet for your archive disk
+1. Duplicate the `Archive Template` sheet for your archive disk, and give it a meaningful label.
 1. Run the script:
     ```bash
+    sh archive_list.sh directory > ./archive.csv
+    ```
+    or
+    ```bash
     ./archive_list.sh directory > ./archive.csv
     ```
 1. Import the result CSV into a spreadseet.
-1. Copy the cells from the imported CSV data into your new sheet at cell `A4`.
+1. Copy the cells from the imported CSV data and paste it into your duplicates sheet at cell `A4`.
-1. Sort the individual archive file lines as you wish, for readability.
+1. Sort the individual archive file rows as you wish, for readability.

 # .env options